aheuma/IncentivizedBookReviews/index.md

 - [Resources](./resources/): additional resources, e.g. the pdf of the thesis and the poster, a list with Python-scripts, the bibliography, etc.

 ## Short Summary
 The thesis analyzes the impact of incentivization on book reviews, in terms of review copies which are send by publishers/authors to literary critics, in this case: lay reviewers on LovelyBooks.
-The main question is whether incentivized book reviewers show signs of being influenced by having received a review copy.
+The main question is whether incentivized book reviews show signs of influence if the reviewer received a review copy.
 The reviews are compared in terms of their positivity, complexity, elaborateness, extremeness, and objectivity.